Asylum Attorneys in Southfield

 How to Obtain Asylum in the United States

 The U.S. offers asylum to refugees who face persecution in their home countries on the basis of race, religion, political opinion, or membership in a certain social group.
 However, the process of obtaining asylum in the United States can be incredibly difficult, particularly in today’s political climate.
-At Robert Brown LLC, we believe in helping individuals find freedom from persecution through asylum.
+At Brown Immigration Law, we believe in helping individuals find freedom from persecution through asylum.
 We understand the applicable immigration laws and how the process works.
 Our Southfield asylum attorneys are prepared to tirelessly advocate for you and your family every step of the way.

 If you or your family member is seeking asylum or refugee status in the United States, we can help.
 Call (248) 232-2559 to schedule an appointment for a consultation today.